 Pro Tip: If you’re hungry between meals, pour yourself a tall glass of water first to see if you’re dehydrated.
 Sometimes people think they’re hungry when they’re really just thirsty.

-DONT: Drown Your Stomach During Mealtime
+DON’T: Drown Your Stomach During Mealtime

-Well, turns out I should probably try to change my camel-like tendencies at the table.
-Since we absorb water best when our stomachs are not full of food, drinking heavy amounts of water during or directly after a meal dilutes the body’s natural juices that aid in digestion.
+A common mistake that people make(myself included) is gulping down water during and immediately after eating.
+Since we absorb water best when our stomachs are not full of food, drinking heavy amounts of water during or directly after a meal dilutes the natural juices that aid in digestion.
 It is recommended to drink one glass of water 30 minutes before, during, and after a meal—but no more.
-This will allow your digestive system to do its thing without any wet and wild distractions, and will help your body to absorb the nutrients more efficiently.
+This will allow your digestive system to do its thing without any wet and wild distractions and will help your body to absorb the nutrients more efficiently.

 Pro Tip: Stopping for small sips during a meal slows down the speed at which you eat, causing you to eat less overall.
 Eating at a slower speed allows you to check in with your hunger signals, and usually makes a meal more enjoyable.
-And we all know enjoying what you eat is a big part of maintaining a balanced diet— and if we’re being real, a happy life.
+And we all know enjoying what you eat is a big part of maintaining a balanced diet and, if we’re being real, a happy life.

 DO: Drink Before a Workout (and After)

 Pro Tip: Following vigorous exercise, you may need to drink several ounces of water to replenish vital fluids lost throughout your workout.
 The amount you’ll need depends on your weight, health, and whether you exercised in hot or humid conditions—especially for long periods—among other factors.

-DONT: Drink Too Much During a Workout
+DON’T: Drink Too Much During a Workout

 DO: Drink Before Bedtime